eugene12345678/VoiceVerse/VIDEO_SCRIPT.md

 # VoiceVerse - Complete Video Script

+"Hi, I'm Eugene Mathenge, a passionate full-stack developer from the beautiful coast of Diani, Kenya.
+I'm thrilled to participate in the world’s largest hackathon by Bolt, where innovation meets global impact."

 ## Project Overview
 **VoiceVerse** is a cutting-edge full-stack voice transformation platform that leverages AI technology to transform, clone, and share voice content.
 Built with modern web technologies, it offers a comprehensive suite of features for voice manipulation, social sharing, and monetization through NFTs.